sraaphorst/spelunker/README.md

 A C++17 library for generating / solving mazes.
 (It could be easily adapted for C++14, but this is a learning exercise for me in C++11, 14, and 17.)

-Right now, the library can generate mazes using the following ten algorithms:
+Right now, the library can generate mazes using the following 11 algorithms:

 1. Aldous-Broder with random walks.

 2. Random binary trees (with branching probability).

+3. Randomized BFS.

-3. Randomized DFS.
+4. Randomized DFS.

-4. Eller's algorithm, allowing probability for horizontal wall creation and density per contiguous block of cells in a row for vertical wall creation.
+5. Eller's algorithm, allowing probability for horizontal wall creation and density per contiguous block of cells in a row for vertical wall creation.

-5. Randomized Kruskal's algorithm.
+6. Randomized Kruskal's algorithm.

-6. Randomized Prim, iterating over walls.
+7. Randomized Prim, iterating over walls.

-7. Randomized Prim, iterating over cells.
+8. Randomized Prim, iterating over cells.

-8. Recursive division, allowing lower bound density and upper bound density for splits, probability to split vertically, and a flag to force alternating vertical / horizontal splits.
+9. Recursive division, allowing lower bound density and upper bound density for splits, probability to split vertically, and a flag to force alternating vertical / horizontal splits.

-9. Sidewinder algorithm.
+10. Sidewinder algorithm.

-10. Wilson's algorithm.
+11. Wilson's algorithm.

 It also defines a type class, `Show`, that can be used to easily create string representations of mazes, coordinates, positions, etc. for text output.